 If you have a Ring Alarm system and you’re seriously concerned about the risk of jamming, you may unfortunately need to buy an all-wired alarm system: any wireless alarm system is open to jamming attacks.

-However putting that thought to one side, the following are actions you take to help protect (or mitigate) jamming attacks on your Ring Alarm system:
+However putting that thought to one side, the following actions may help to protect (or mitigate) jamming attacks on your Ring Alarm system.

 - Make sure that you have some hardwired security devices.
 This doesn’t have to be a backup security alarm – a camera or doorbell that works via power over Ethernet (PoE) will work really well instead, since its power – and internet connectivity – will come from hardwired means.